jwonlee95/19_SwiftUI_App_Challenge/README.md

   ## Project 12 - Flashzilla

 It's an app that let creates cards and make learning stack of cards of them.
-Clicking a card will reveal the answer and swipeing left if got wrong and right if got correct.
+Clicking a card will reveal the answer and swiping left if got wrong and right if got correct.
 It has timer set to 100 seconds to give litte pressure.

 Learned
   - Gestures in SwiftUI